 Over the years Dr. Feltes has developed and implemented a bite prevention program for the Olmsted Falls school system, created a webinar for pet owner's expecting a new baby and provided behavior care for local raptor centers and zoo's.
 Her current research focuses on aggression between housemate dogs for which she won the 2018 R.K.
 Anderson Resident Research Award.

-As a Non-Conforming Resident in training of the American College of Veterinary Behaviorists, Dr. Feltes is taking her education to the next level.
+As a Resident in Private Practice of the American College of Veterinary Behaviorists, Dr. Feltes is taking her education to the next level.
 In between preparing for her board exams she is an active soccer/basketball mom, wife of a Lakewood fireman, owner of a lovely yellow lab (Alice) and a Siberian cat (Erie).
 She enjoys sharing her passion for horseback riding, chickens, nature and all things animal with her family.

 For over 20 years Amanda has worked as a veterinary technician in various capacities.
 Her interest in behavior led her to create her own behavior business in Wooster, Ohio and later to joining Dr. Feltes at The Behavior Clinic in 2009.
 She is a graduate of the AAHA Distance Education program (Cedar Valley College) and attended Ashland University majoring in History and Geology.
 Amanda is one of 14 Veterinary Technician Specialist in Behavior in the world and she chooses to be part of the TBC team!